Jonas-petty/Realtor/README.md

 # Realtor Platform

-A plataform where realtors can display all the properties they have available to their clients.
+A platform where realtors can display all the properties they have available to their clients.

 ## How to run:

 1. Clone the Project locally
-2. Run the Back-end project using a IDE
+2. Run the Back-end project using an IDE

 ## Paths working: